brycewray/eleventy_solo/src/posts/2020/10/forward-paas.md

 (For those who care: the GitHub Action is at the end of this post.
 In fact, I provided two: one for the [Hugo](https://gohugo.io) static site generator (SSG), and one for the [Eleventy](https://11ty.dev) SSG.)

 There’s another minor issue, but it’s also fairly easily resolved although it took me several days to find the answer, eventually with help from two extremely kind gentlemen.
 (Thanks again, [Kenton Varda](https://stackoverflow.com/users/2686899/kenton-varda) and [Brian Li](https://brianli.com/)!)
 Here’s the deal: if you put a *regular* site behind Cloudflare, the service automatically caches the usual static assets (in my site’s case, CSS and font files, since [Cloudinary](https://cloudinary.com/invites/lpov9zyyucivvxsnalc5/dqunpyaeqiizezj6lbdu) [handles nearly all of the images](/posts/2020/07/transformed)) so they’ll load faster after the first time.
 But, [with a Cloudflare Workers site, it doesn’t work that way *by default*](https://stackoverflow.com/questions/64254291/cache-control-headers-in-a-cloudflare-workers-site), so you have to add a little JavaScript to the Worker's `index.js` file to make it happen.
 Again, it’s not for non-nerds, at least not right now.

-## Stay tuned

-*(Updated 2020-12-06)*

-Since I wasn’t quite sure upfront how this would work for me, I bought only one month of the Workers Unbundled plan (before the announcement of the free tier) to give the whole thing a spin.
-The performance numbers, both on this site and a special testing-only site I have on multiple hosting vendors, were impressive.
-Once the free tier came about and I was able to confirm its suitability, that eliminated my last qualm about making this a Cloudflare Workers KV site.
-As I explained to someone via email a few weeks ago, *before* the announcement of the free tier:

-> I believe right now I’ve found a pretty good solution in the combination of Cloudflare Workers and the KV storage; the main thing I have to decide is whether I want to continue to pay five dollars a month for it.
-So far, I’m justifying that expense plus the five-a-month for FastComments and the 14-a-month for Fathom Analytics (although the latter is reduced by a small number of affiliate earnings) by telling myself, “Well, other guys have hobbies that cost a lot more a month than this,” but we’ll see if my credit card and I can continue to run with that.
-The fallback host choice is still Vercel, since its free tier is so “performant,” as the Kewl Kids say these days, but it’s hard to ignore that Cloudflare’s *[point of presence (POP)]* count vastly outdoes that of Vercel’s.
-Therefore, as long as I have readers in as many parts of the globe as the analytics keep telling me I do, I feel obligated to put the content out there in a way that makes their experience as pleasant (or, at least, as non-laggy) as possible.

-So, once it was clear the free tier worked well enough for my purposes, that made my decision pretty easy.

 ----